 Popham installs both inside and outside radon reduction systems.
 The scope of the work depends on the level of gas and the style of your house, but it’s fairly simple and not overly expensive.
 Houses are generally categorized according to their foundation design.
 Some houses have more than one foundation design feature.
 For instance, it is common to have a basement under part of the house and to have a slab-on-grade or crawlspace under the rest of the house.
 In these situations, a combination of radon reduction techniques may be needed to reduce radon levels to below 4 pCi/L. The cost of making repairs to reduce radon is influenced by the size and design of your home and other factors.
 Most radon can be reduced for about the same cost as common home repairs or the cost of a new appliance with a limited life span.
 Consumer Reports advises: “Find a qualified pro.
 Radon-removal systems cost in the range of $1,200 – 2,500.
 Overexposure is symptom-free, and once you’re exposed, there’s no treatment.”
 Remember that the most important issue is the health of your family.
 It’s a small price to pay to ensure that your family is safe from high levels of radon gas.

 Similar to a furnace or chimney, radon reduction systems need some occasional maintenance.
 You should look at your warning device on a regular basis to make sure the system is working correctly.
 Fans may last for five years or more (manufacturer warranties tend not to exceed five years) and may then need to be repaired or replaced.
-Replacing a fan may cost around $200 – $350 including parts and labor.
+Replacing a radon fan may cost around $500 or so, including parts and labor.
 It is a good idea to retest your home at least every two years to be sure radon levels remain low.